 The organizational structure of Magnet hospitals tends to be flat rather than a strict hierarchy.
 This allows RNs to act as primary care managers and provide patients with higher quality care.
 These hospitals also focus on patient-directed care and provide a more integrated approach to healthcare.
 Magnet hospitals were found to have decentralized nursing departments with nursing leaders working at the executive level.

 Nurses at Magnet hospitals have access to resources that help them provide improved care.
 These resources often include clinical nurse specialists, clinical nurse leaders, and other healthcare leaders that nurses can consult for guidance as needed.
 Having access to these resources helps improve care in difficult situations, such as when caring for high-risk patients.

 How to Get a Job at a Magnet Hospital

 Since Magnet hospitals have a strong commitment to providing nursing excellence and high-quality care, many look for nurses with a Bachelor of Science in Nursing (BSN) degree or higher.
 Having an associate degree in nursing may not be enough to land a job at a hospital that has Magnet status.
 If you are working as an RN, you can look for programs that provide a pathway to earning your BSN.
 These programs provide you with the knowledge and training that many Magnet hospitals are looking for when hiring nurses.

 If your career plans include working at a Magnet hospital, please contact American Sentinel College of Nursing and Health Science at Post University for information on our nursing degree programs.
-We offer an accelerated Registered Nurse to Bachelor of Science in Nursing program to help you gain the education needed for many jobs at Magnet hospitals.
+We offer an accelerated RN to Bachelor of Science in Nursing program to help you gain the education needed for many jobs at Magnet hospitals.